bonsai-rx/docs/articles/documentation-docfx.md

 Enable PDF? [y/n] (y): n
 ```

-Congrats!
-You now have a minimal `docfx` website.
+You should now have a minimal `docfx` website.
 Run the following command to generate a local preview of the website, and verify that API documentation for your package has been generated successfully:

 ```powershell
 dotnet docfx --serve